Languages

 I also love conlangs.
 A conlang is a constructed language, meaning someone actively made it up instead of it developing naturally like pretty much every language we use.
 The most famous conlangs are probably Klingon from Star Trek and Quenya/Elvish from Tolkien's works, but there are so many interesting ones.
 You could argue that modern Hebrew is a conlang that became a natlang.
 Esperanto is the most well-known conlang that wasn't created for a fictional setting and there are people who raise their children speaking Esperanto as a mother tongue.
 For my linguistics dissertation, I wrote about how conlangs take on a life of their own once they become established; people become a fan of the community surrounding the language rather than learning that language because they like the media it came from.
 There are people who learn Na'vi and Klingon who don't give a shit about Avatar or Klingon.
 God languages are so cool.

 Anyway, that's a huge ramble - I make conlangs and conscripts, check 'em out!
-Please note these are not free for use, you may not use them for any public or commercial projects.
 I am available for hire if you want a conlang of your own for your project.
-If you're interested in conlanging yourself, the best starting point is to read through The Language Construction Kit by Mark Rosenfelder and Omniglot for writing system inspiration.
-Check out the Conlang resources tab below for more helpful reading!
+If you're interested in conlanging yourself, The Art of Language Invention by David J. Peterson is my number one recommended resource.
+Another good starting point is to read through The Language Construction Kit by Mark Rosenfelder and Omniglot for writing system inspiration.
+Check out the conlang resources on the language links page for more helpful reading!

 For pretty much my entire time conlanging, my go-to thing to translate to test a language out has been "First Fig" by Edna St. Vincent Millay: